Slice-Trade/contracts/README.md

 # Introduction

 The Slice smart contract architecture is designed to provide users with exposure to a basket of underlying assets through a single token, the Slice token.
 This ERC20 token represents a diversified portfolio of cryptocurrencies, with the underlying assets residing on various blockchains.
-Users purchase Slice tokens on a single chain using USDC.
+Users purchase Slice tokens on a single chain.
 Our architecture utilizes the LayerZero bridge for cross-chain messaging.

 Key components of the Slice architecture include two smart contracts: `SliceCore.sol` and `SliceToken.sol`. `SliceCore.sol` serves as the core logic deployed across multiple blockchains.
 It facilitates cross-chain messaging and contains essential logic utilized by `SliceToken.sol`. `SliceToken.sol` is the ERC20 token representing the underlying assets and enabling users to access them.

-The four most important smart contract interactions are the following:
+The three most important smart contract interactions are the following:

 - **create** new Slice tokens
 - **mint** a Slice token